JamesWrigley/hello-world/README.md

   1. Very competent 3D content creation suite
   2. It can do anything, dishwashing capabilities coming in version 42
   3. It has a monkey for a mascot

+I've also got some screenshots of these in [another file](Screenshots.md).